mablr/trace2e/README.md

 ### Quick Demo

-The fastest way to see TracE2E in action is to run the Hyper.rs demo in the [demo/hyper](demo/hyper) directory.
+The easiest way to see TracE2E in action is to run the Hyper.rs demo in the [demo/hyper](demo/hyper) directory.
 This demo showcases:

 - A web server with TracE2E integration
-- File tracing and control
+- File traceability
 - Confidentiality enforcement
-- Performance benchmarking
+- Integrity enforcement

 Follow the instructions in [demo/hyper/README.md](demo/hyper/README.md) to run the demo.

+If you want evaluate the performance of TracE2E using simple benchmarks, you can run the stde2e demo in the [demo/stde2e](demo/stde2e) directory.
+This demo showcases:

+- File and TCP stream traceability
+- Full tracing of each TracE2E component including the performance measurements
+- Evaluation of the performance overhead of TracE2E compared to the standard library

+Follow the instructions in [demo/stde2e/README.md](demo/stde2e/README.md) to run the demo.

 ### Building from Source